-- (a) property used for the activity of buying, selling or trading in commodities or services and includes any office or other accommodation on the same property, the use of which is incidental to such activity; or - (b) property on which the administration of the business of private or public entities take place. - "By-law" shall mean legislation passed by the council of the Municipality, and which shall be binding on the Municipality and on the persons and institutions to which it applies.

-- "Calendar year" shall mean 12 consecutive months of a financial year(s). - "Category" - - (a) in relation to a property, means a category of properties determined in terms of section 8(2) of the Municipal Property Rates Act; - (b) in relation to the owners of property, means a category of owners determined in terms of section 15(2) of the Municipal Property Rates Act. - "Chief Financial Officer" means the person appointed as the Chief Financial Officer of the Municipality, or his or her nominee. - "Consumer Price Index" shall mean the CPIX as determined and gazetted from time to time by the South African Bureau of Statistics. - "Consolidated Account" means an account which is a consolidation of any separate accounts of a person who is liable for payment to the Municipality or Municipal Entity. - "Council" means the Council of the Mangaung Municipality. - "Councillor" shall mean a member of the Council of the Municipality. - "Credit Control" means all the functions relating to the collection of monies owed by ratepayers and the users of municipal services. - "Customer" means the occupier of any premises to which the Municipality has agreed to supply or is actually supplying municipal services, or if no occupier can be identified or located, then the owner of the premises and includes any customer of the Municipality. - "Day/Days" means calendar days, inclusive of Saturdays, Sundays and public holidays. - "Debt Collectors" means an external person or entity appointed by the Municipality to collect monies due and payable to the Municipality, subject to the conditions contained herein.
-Such external person or entity includes, but is not limited to, the appointment of registered debt collectors and attorneys. - "Defaulter" means any person who owes arrears to the Municipality. - "Delivery Date" shall mean the date on which the periodic account is delivered to the customer or 3 days after the date the account was posted, whichever is the first. - "Domestic Customer or User" of municipal services shall mean the person or household which municipal services are rendered in respect of "residential property" as defined below. - "Due Date" in relation to - - (a) rates due in respect of any immovable property, means:- - the twentieth(20th) day of September of the financial year for which such rate is made, in the case where rates are levied on an annual basis; - (ii) the date for payment indicated on the account, in the case where rates are levied on a monthly basis; or - (iii) any other date determined by Council in terms of a public notice in the Provincial Gazette, and - (b) service charges due in respect of any immovable property, means the date for payment indicated on the account, provided that the due date for any service charges means the twentieth (20th) day of September in the case where service charges are levied annually; - (c) should such day fall on a Saturday, Sunday or public holiday the due date shall be the next working day
+- (a) property used for the activity of buying, selling or trading in commodities or services and includes any office or other accommodation on the same property, the use of which is incidental to such activity; or - (b) property on which the administration of the business of private or public entities take place; - "By-law" shall mean legislation passed by the council of the Municipality, and which shall be binding on the Municipality and on the persons and institutions to which it applies; - "Calendar year" shall mean 12 consecutive months of a financial year(s); - "Category" - - (a) in relation to a property, means a category of properties determined in terms of section 8(2) of the Municipal Property Rates Act; - (b) in relation to the owners of property, means a category of owners determined in terms of section 15(2) of the Municipal Property Rates Act; - "Chief Financial Officer" means the person appointed as the Chief Financial Officer of the Municipality, or his or her nominee; - "Consumer Price Index" shall mean the CPIX as determined and gazetted from time to time by the South African Bureau of Statistics: - "Consolidated Account" means an account which is a consolidation of any separate accounts of a person who is liable for payment to the Municipality or Municipal Entity.
+This represents a monthly account reflecting municipal service fees, charges, surcharges on fees, property rates and other municipal taxes, levies and duties.
+This account may be represented by one or more physical accounts: - "Council" means the Council of the Mangaung Municipality; - "Councillor" shall mean a member of the Council of the Municipality; - "Credit Control" means all the functions relating to the collection of monies owed by ratepayers and the users of municipal services; - "Customer" means the occupier of any premises to which the Municipality has agreed to supply or is actually supplying municipal services, or if no occupier can be identified or located, then the owner of the premises and includes any customer of the Municipality; - "Day/Days" means calendar days, inclusive of Saturdays, Sundays and public holidays; - "Debt Collectors" means an external person or entity appointed by the Municipality to collect monies due and payable to the Municipality, subject to the conditions contained herein.
+Such external person or entity includes, but is not limited to, the appointment of registered debt collectors and attorneys. - "Defaulter" means any person who owes arrears to the Municipality; - "Delivery Date" shall mean the date on which the periodic account is delivered to the customer or 3 days after the date the account was posted, whichever is the first; - "Deposit" means monetary amount raised by the Municipality or Municipal entity in relation to the consumption of a Municipal service and mitigation of credit risk to the Municipality, irrespective of the existence of an agreement;